mahimsafa/resume-ai/README.md

 # Resume AI

-An AI-powered tool that generates tailored career objectives for your resume based on job descriptions using Google's Gemini AI model.
+An AI-powered tool that generates tailored career objectives and cover letters for your resume based on job descriptions using Google's Gemini AI model.
+The project provides both a Command Line Interface (CLI) and a REST API.

 ## ✨ Features

+- **Dual Interface**: Choose between CLI or REST API based on your needs
-- **AI-Powered Objective Generation**: Creates personalized career objectives using Google's Gemini AI
+- **AI-Powered Generation**: Creates personalized career objectives and cover letters using Google's Gemini AI
 - **Seamless DOCX Integration**: Updates your Word resume while preserving all formatting and styles
 - **Smart Filenames**: Automatically generates descriptive filenames based on job role and company
-- **Simple & Lightweight**: Single Python file with minimal dependencies
+- **Modern API**: Built with FastAPI for high performance and automatic documentation
 - **Error Handling**: Comprehensive error handling and user feedback

 ## 🚀 Quick Start